-Captioners, also called stenocaptioners, who practice broadcast captioning, use court reporter skills on the stenotype machine to provide captions of live television programs for deaf and hard-of-hearing viewers, through realtime technology that instantly produces readable English text.
-Captioners work for local stations and for national channels and networks captioning news, emergency broadcasts, sports events and other programming.
+Captioners, also called stenocaptioners, who practice broadcast captioning, use court reporting skills on the stenotype machine to provide captions of live television programs for deaf and hard-of-hearing viewers through realtime technology that instantly produces readable English text.
+Captioners work for local stations and for national channels and networks captioning news, emergency broadcasts, sports events, and other programming.

-The Telecommunications Act had very specific mandates for closed captioning of local programs around the country which created an enormous increase in the demand for realtime captioners to cover local news broadcasts around the country.
+The Telecommunications Act had very specific mandates for closed captioning of local programs around the country, which created an enormous increase in the demand for realtime captioners to cover local news broadcasts.

 Communication Access Realtime Translation (CART) is the instant translation of the spoken word into English text using a stenotype machine, computer, and realtime software.

-the Government Relations department with any comments, questions, or concerns that you may have.
+Email the Government Relations Department for more information or with any comments or questions you may have.